Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

 1. For this workshop, select **Migrate to Azure Database for PostgreSQL (Spring)** in the Solution list, then click **Run Task**.
    ![Confirm Solution](doc-media/confirm-postgresql-solution.png)

-### Migrate to Azure Database for PostgreSQL Flexible Server using Predefined Taks
+### Migrate to Azure Database for PostgreSQL Flexible Server using Predefined Tasks

-1. After clicking the **Run Task** button in the Solution Report, Copilot chat panel will be opened with Agent Mode.
+1. After clicking the **Run Task** button in the Solution Report, Copilot Chat panel will be opened with Agent Mode.
 1. The Copilot Agent will firstly analyse the project and generate a migratin plan.
 During the progress, please click **Continue** repeatedly to confirm each tool action.
 The Copilot Agent uses various tools to facilitate application modernization.
 Each tool's usage requires confirmation by clicking the `Continue` button.
 1. After the plan is generated, Copilot chat will stop with two generated files: **plan.md** and **progress.md**.
 Please manually input "Continue" or "Proceed" in the chat to confirm the plan and proceed its following actions to execute the plan.
 1. Click **Allow** repeatedly to allow the git operations for version control during the migration process.